|February 14, 1943 - The United States encounters its first major

 February 19, 1945 - Thirty thousand United States Marines land on Iwo Jima.
 On April 1, American troops invade Okinawa, beginning the Battle of Okinawa, which would continue until June 21.

 March 1, 1945 - American troops cross the Rhine River at Remagen, Germany.
 Two weeks later, on March 18, twelve hundred and fifty U.S. bombers attack Berlin, causing Adolf Hitler to announce the destruction of his own industries and military installations one day later.

-April 12, 1945 - President Roosevelt succumbs to a brain hemorrhage; Vice President Harry S. Truman assumes the presidency and role as commander in chief of World War II.
+April 12, 1945 - President Roosevelt dies suddenly; Vice President Harry S. Truman assumes the presidency and role as commander in chief of World War II.

 May 7, 1945 - The unconditional surrender of Germany at Reims, France concludes the military engagements of World War II in Europe.
 It is accepted by General Dwight D. Eisenhower in his role as the commander of Allied troops in the European theater of the war.

 July 16, 1945 - The first atomic bomb, the Trinity Test, is exploded at Alamogordo, New Mexico, after its production at Los Alamos.

 August 6, 1945 - President Harry S. Truman gives the go-ahead for the use of the atomic bomb with the bombing of Hiroshima.
 Three days later, the second bomb is dropped on Nagasaki, Japan.
 On August 15, Emperor Hirohito of Japan surrenders.
 (Photo bottom of page) Ruins of Nagasaki, Japan through a Shinto gate.
 Photo: Department of the Navy.

 |March 12, 1947 - The Truman Doctrine is announced to the U.S.